Vyral/shannon-doser/_posts/Listings/2021-06-02-just-listed-well-maintained-condo-near-westport-the-plaza-and-ku-med.md

 ---
 layout: post
-title: 'Well-Maintained Condo Near Westport, The Plaza and KU Med!'
+title: 'JUST LISTED!
+Well-Maintained Condo Near Westport, The Plaza and KU Med!'
 date: 2021-06-02 13:00:00
 tags:
 excerpt: See all the details at 4213Clark.SDGandAssociates.com